SoniaAlbrecht 🔸

 I'm an electronics engineering undergraduate.
-I love physics too much to help with AI alignment unless optical accelerators or matrix multiplication with memresistors take off for inference accelerators, but with lack of electronic access a major constraint on growth in low income countries, I'm excited about the many opportunities to contribute in global health and development.
+I probably love physics too much to do the highest impact direct work on AI alignment, but with lack of electronic access a major constraint on growth in low income countries, I'm excited about the many opportunities to contribute in global health and development.

 Once I've built up enough savings, I plan to take a Giving What We Can Further Pledge to live on maybe $24,000 per year (to be adjusted for inflation and reevaluated if I have a child) so I can donate most of my income to GiveWell recommended charities.

-My secret passion is economics, but I didn't pursue more than a minor because the field seems lower impact for me.
+My biggest passion is economics, but I didn't pursue more than a minor because the field seems lower impact for me.

 I'd love to hear about opportunities for direct work for electronics engineers who don't work on the digital side of the field.